haelmic3/graphics/427546s2018/final/README.md

 The current state of the project is rendering simple shapes, with vertex transforms.
-In the canvas there should be a cube projection.
+In the canvas there should be a cube projection. and a wierd triangle with even stranger normals. casts no shadow or anythng T\_T
-There are 2 draw calls for the shape.
-The first is the fill triangle call colored sides.
-The second is a draw line call to show the triangles.
-Under the canvas there is a little bit of data used for debugging.
+Under the canvas there is a little bit of data used for understainding framrate of the canvas and runtime.
+There is no preformance metric for the responsiveness of the browser or html controls currently.

-There is no interaction yet.
+There is some interaction now.
 The main focus of this week was to:

+ - open shaders with XHR for cacheing
+ - setup artifical light with bad gamma
+ - added a moveable point light
- - setup a 3d drawable
+ - begin work on making a dynamic modeler
- - Spell gl.TRIANGLES correctly so the form is solid instead of points.
- - Begin separating components into their own files.
- - Begin merging the position and color buffers into one general object buffer
- - And other tweaks to get ready for dynamic user modeling.

 Plans for the next week:

- - open shaders with XHR
- - set up dynamic buffers
+ - set up dynamic model buffers
  - work on UI.
+ - fix lighting
+ - Allow dinamic introduction of new lighting
+ - make sure shadows work
+ - increase the number of asyncronus components for best cacheing.